-Category Summary FHA/HUD • Costs of FHA Multifamily Financing.
+Category Summary FHA/HUD Costs of FHA Multifamily Financing.
 MBA leadership met with then HUD Secretary Fudge in September 2023, and MBA followed up with a letter expressing concern about the unnecessarily high costs of FHA multifamily financing.
 The letter enumerates a number of fees including the Mortgage Insurance Premium, application fees, inspection fees, insurance requirements, third-party reports and Davis-Bacon split wage requirements.
 The letter echoes the open letter to Landlords penned by HUD Secretary Fudge last Spring, urging reductions of unnecessary costs to multifamily housing residents.
-In March 2024, MBA CEO Bob Broeksmit met with Acting Secretary Todman to reinforce this message, and in July 2024, he delivered the same message to the White House. • Disbursements Waiver .
+In March 2024, MBA CEO Bob Broeksmit met with Acting Secretary Todman to reinforce this message, and in July 2024, he delivered the same message to the White House.
+Disbursements Waiver.
 HUD regulations require that borrower equity be fully disbursed before the disbursement of any mortgage proceeds.
-This presents timing challenge because disbursing the equity as construction activity occurs will take up to two months and mortgage draw activity must be postponed in the meantime.
+This presents a ٠ timing challenge because disbursing the equity as construction activity occurs will take up to two months and mortgage draw activity must be postponed in the meantime.
 It creates a conflict when a mortgage lender pools a loan into a mortgage-backed security.
 The initial draw potentially violates the regulation in that FHA-insured mortgage proceeds are technically disbursed before all borrower equity is disbursed.
-Following MBA advocacy, HUD provided an additional one-year waiver through July 5, 2025. • Build Near Transit.
+Following MBA advocacy, HUD provided an additional one-year waiver through July 5, 2025.
+They have also now published a proposed rule to change the regulation to allow a 1% draw.
+MBA sent in a formal comment letter arguing for proportional draws to reduce the impact on the Ginnie Mae interest rate.
+Build Near Transit.
 DOT has two loan programs that can help provide much-needed housing near transit.
-These loans are meant to close funding gaps with low-cost, long-term financing and can be used for multifamily development.
+These loans are meant to close funding gaps with ٠ low-cost, long-term financing and can be used for multifamily development.
 However, DOT has struggled to create parameters for the program.
 The requirements of DOT's loans and those of MAP loans are remarkably similar.
-These programs could easily synchronize and provide incentives for development to expand housing opportunities for millions of Americans.
-MBA is strongly advocating that DOT work with HUD and accept HUD MAP underwriting in place of creating their own guidelines. • Energy Efficient Building Codes.
-In April, HUD published the final rule requiring new energy efficiency building standards for new construction of HUD- insured or assisted properties.
+These programs could easily synchronize and provide incentives for developers to expand housing opportunities for millions of Americans.
+MBA is strongly advocating that DOT work with HUD and accept HUD MAP underwriting in place of creating their own guidelines.

+• Energy Efficient Building Codes.
+In April, HUD published the final rule requiring new energy efficiency building standards for new construction of HUDinsured or assisted properties.
 The proposal requires that all buildings be built to IECC 2021 and ASHRAE 90.1-2019 standards.
 The 2021 IECC has only been adopted in a handful of states and is a significant increase over the building codes required in most jurisdictions.
 MBA strongly opposes the requirements, which will cause delays in inspections, add significant costs to construction, and could result in delays in the availability of materials.
-The compliance date f most multifamily properties is April of 2025.
-MBA has requested an extension.
+The compliance date for most multifamily properties is April of 2025.